Causal Inference and Data Fusion in Econometrics: Confounding Bias

 \end{theorem}

-In contrast to the potential outcomes framework, however, which provides the analyst with little guidance to identify biasing paths, the search for appropriate adjustment sets via the backdoor criterion can easily be automated \citep{Textor2011, Textor2011a}.
-This is particularly useful in larger graphs, such as in Figure \ref{fig_large_graph}.
-Here, the set of all admissible adjustment sets for identifying $P(y|do(x))$ is given by
+In contrast to the potential outcomes framework, however, which provides the analyst with little guidance on identifying biasing paths and admissible sets (Definition \ref{def_backdoor}), the search for appropriate adjustment sets via the backdoor criterion can easily be automated (\citealp{Textor2011, Textor2011a}).
+This is particularly useful in larger graphs such as in Figure \ref{fig_large_graph}, which presents a model of input additionality of R\&D subsidies.
+The model stipulates that research grants ($RDSUB$) are assigned based on the quality of projects with which firms apply ($PQUAL$).
+In addition, young ($AGE$) as well as small and medium-sized enterprises (defined as having fewer than 250 employees in the EU, $EMP$) often receive preferential treatment under many policy regimes (\citealp{Howell2017,Huenermund2019}).
+Other important covariates in this context are whether firms are exporters ($EXP$, \citealp{Peters2018}), the degree to which they are financially constrained ($FCONS$, \citealp{Hottenrott2012}), their level of absorptive capacity ($AC$, \citealp{Cohen1989}), and the industry they are operating in ($IND$).
+The outcome of interest is whether R\&D subsidies are able to raise firms' R\&D intensity ($RDINT$), measured as R\&D expenditures in percentage of sales.

-This list of suitable adjustment sets illustrates that it is neither necessary nor sufficient to adjust for all covariates.
-The analyst could, for example, decide to save costs on data collection efforts for $W_4$ and instead estimate the effect of $X$ by conditioning on $\{ W_2, W_3 \}$.\footnote{The choice between different admissible adjustment sets is thereby also relevant for efficiency considerations \citep{White2011,Cinelli2020}.} At the same time, it would be a serious mistake to condition on $W_1$, since that would introduce collider bias on the path $X \dashleftarrow \dashrightarrow W_1 \dashleftarrow \dashrightarrow Y$.
-These intricacies of finding appropriate adjustment sets -- in particular in more realistic models -- cast serious doubts on the possibility to judge the validity of conditional independence assumptions simply based on introspection and verbal discussions.
-Causal diagrams are therefore an important complement to any estimation approach that relies on ignorability or conditional independence assumptions.